openid/fapi/FAPI_2_0_Security_Profile.md

 An attacker of type A7 (see [@attackermodel]) may be able to obtain DPoP proofs that they can then replay.

-This may also allow reuse of the DPoP proof with an alterered request, as DPoP does not sign the body of HTTP requests nor most headers.
+This may also allow reuse of the DPoP proof with an altered request, as DPoP does not sign the body of HTTP requests nor most headers.
 For example, for a payment request the attacker might be able to specify a different amount or destination account.

 Possible mitigations for this are:

 1. Resource servers uses short-lived DPoP nonces to reduce the time window where a request can be replayed
-2. Resource servers implement replay preventation using the `jti` header as explained in [@!I-D.ietf-oauth-dpop]
+2. Resource servers implement replay prevention using the `jti` header as explained in [@!I-D.ietf-oauth-dpop]
 3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
 4. Consider MTLS sender-constraining instead of DPoP